K-PaaS/application-platform-guide-eng/user_guide/development_application/go.md

 <img src="./images/go/image40.png" width="560" height="305" />

 ##### 2.3.3.
-Connection through VCAP\_SERVICES Enviroment Setting Information
+Connection through VCAP\_SERVICES Environment Setting Information

 To obtain access information for each service to which an application distributed on an open platform is bound, information may be obtained by reading VCAP\_SERVICES environment Setting information registered for each application.

 1).
 Application Environment Information of the Open Platform

--   When the service is bound, environment information is registered by application in the form of JSON.
+-   When the service is bound, environment information is registered by the application in the form of JSON.

 ~~~
 {